Journal of Museum Ethnography

 Access to the JME

-The JME is published annually and distributed free to all members and institutional members.
-It is also available by subscription for university libraries worldwide and overseas institutions at a rate of £40 per annum.
+The JME is published annually and sent free of charge to all MEG members and institutional members.
+It is also available by subscription to university libraries and overseas institutions at £40 per year.

-Back issues have been digitised and are available on JSTOR with a three-year moving wall.
-Members can access this online archive via JSTOR.
-All new members will receive an email with registration instructions.
-If you haven’t received this email, please contact our Membership Officer.
+Back issues have been digitised and are accessible via JSTOR with a three-year moving wall.
+Members receive access instructions upon joining.
+If you haven’t received your access email, please contact our Membership Officer.

 Image courtesy of the National Museums Scotland, Edinburgh.